lifestorm/luapatch/README.md

 Custom transmitter of clientside Lua scripts for Garry's Mod with built-in integrity check

 ## Why it's obfuscated?
 **luapatch isn't intended to be an open source project.
 I've done this for my own projects that require this as a dependency.
 No backdoors or exploits here.
-However, if you don't use it with my scripts, you don't have to use it at all.**
+However, if you don't use it with my scripts, you don't have to use it at all.
+Therefore, I'm not responsible for any potential risk.**

 ## Dependencies
 * [gmsv_fileio](https://github.com/alexgrist/gmsv_fileio) (to interact with filesystem on your server)